2016 Tumeremo massacre

 The Tumeremo massacre occurred on 8 March 2016, in which 28 miners were murdered and kidnapped in the town of Tumeremo, located in the state of Bolívar, Venezuela.
 On the night of 4 March 2016, they were in the Atenas mine, on the border between the municipalities of Sifontes and Roscio, a poor area where, like most of the southeast of the country, the main economic activity is mining.

 Attack

 According to anonymous witnesses, the Banda del Topo ("Mole gang") arrived at the mine, allegedly with the aid and complicity of unidentified security forces, and may have dispersed hundreds of miners with the ambush, with dozens falling and dying in the stampede.
-The bodies were allegedly put in a truck and moved across the Guayana Esequiba border.
+The bodies were allegedly put in a truck and moved across the Guyanese border.
 Some say that parts of the victims were dismembered to intimidate the survivors.
 However, the commission formed by the National Armed Forces and the CICPC assured that there was no evidence of any massacre or confrontation, and the governor of Bolívar state, Francisco Rangel Gómez, assured that "there is not a single thing to show that they have died or been massacred."
 The Venezuelan Ombudsman commissioned local investigations, and the Public Ministry authorised three prosecutors for the incident.